How to Use and Accept a Resale Certificate

 The important thing to remember here is that the state eventually does want someone to pay sales tax when these items are sold to the end user.

-When NOT to use a Resale Certificate
+When Not to Use a Resale Certificate

 Of course, things can change over the course of a business.
-If for some reason you purchase items without paying sales tax but do not end up reselling them or using them to manufacture goods for resale, you should pay the use tax on those items when you file your sales tax return.
+If, for some reason, you purchase items without paying sales tax but do not end up reselling them or using them to manufacture goods for resale, you should pay the use tax on those items when you file your sales tax return.

-Vendors are not required to accept a resale certificate, and may refuse to honor your resale certificate for any number of reasons.
+Vendors are not required to accept a resale certificate and may refuse to honor your resale certificate for any number of reasons.

 This could be anything from not wanting to provide their products to a potential competitor to not believing that you are using the resale certificate in good faith to simply not having a system in place to accept and manage these certificates.

-In the case that you end up paying sales tax on items that you plan to resale, you can request a refund of sales tax paid on your next sales tax return.
+In the case that you end up paying sales tax on items that you plan to resell, you can request a refund of sales tax paid on your next sales tax return.
 To do this, be sure to keep track of the sales tax you paid on items that you later resold.

 How to Accept a Resale Certificate

-As a retailer, a customer might, from time to time, present you with a resale certificate and request to buy products without paying sales tax.
+As a retailer, a customer might, from time to time, present you with a valid resale certificate and request to buy products without paying sales tax.

 In this case, it’s up to you to determine whether you can accept the document in good faith.
 You can also simply refuse to accept resale certificates, though in that case a buyer wishing to resell items might turn to a competitor to make their purchase.